Ambulatory ECG Monitoring (Holter Monitoring)

 It will take approximately 20 minutes to attach the monitor.

-An exposed chest area is required, however ladies are able to leave their bra on during monitor attachment.
+An exposed chest area is required; however, ladies can leave their bra on during monitor attachment.

 Small sticky pads called electrodes are then attached to the chest to record the ECG.
 The electrodes need to have good contact with the skin to record the electrical impulses from the heart.
 Men with hairy chests will be shaved in spots where the electrodes will be placed.
 The technician will then give the skin a light scrub with rough paper and a wipe with alcohol.
 This removes the dead skin cells which can form a barrier.
 You will find that this may sting a little and may leave red patches on your skin.
 This is normal and will take a couple of days to go away.
 Some patients with extra sensitive skin may develop small blisters from the gel used on the electrodes.
 This is rare and will heal quickly.